kumari-nidhi/Pizza-sales-analysis-/README.md

 - **Peak Sales Period:** Most orders are placed on weekends, with Friday being the busiest day.
 - **Top Pizza Size:** Large pizzas contribute to the highest sales, making up 46.15% of total sales.
 - **Category Performance:** Classic pizzas are the most popular, followed by Supreme and Veggie.
-- **Best-Selling Pizzas:** Barbecue Chicken and Classic Deluxe pizza are top performers, leading in revenue and quantity sold.
+- **Best-Selling Pizzas:** Barbecue Chicken and Classic Deluxe pizza are top performers, leading in revenue, orders and quantity sold.
-- **Low-Performing Pizzas:** Spinach Pizza and Brie Carre perform the worst in terms of revenue and orders.
+- **Low-Performing Pizzas:**  Brie Carre and Mediterranian pizza perform the worst in terms of revenue, orders and quantity sold.

 ---